iotaledger/wallet.rs/docOps/docs/libraries/nodejs/api_reference.md

 | destination | `string` | `undefined` | The path to the backup file    |
 | password    | `string` | `undefined` | The backup Stronghold password |

-Returns The full path to the backup file.
+Returns the full path to the backup file.

 ### importAccounts(source)